jonatascastro12/mana-do-ceu-react/README.md

 # 🍞☁ Maná do Céu
-This project is a simple ans scalable daily blog website that runs completly at client-side.
+This project is a simple and scalable daily blog website that runs completely at client-side.
 Each message is stored as a .json in `/public/mana` folder.
 It has a low-cost and scalable hosting solution using Amazon S3 and Cloudfront.
 There is a index file: `/public/mana/_index.json` that lists each post.
 When accessing the root page, it will get the day of the year and fetch corresponding post according to index file.

 ![Maná do Céu logo](https://github.com/jonatascastro12/mana-do-ceu-react/raw/master/public/mana.gif)